bitterjug/devjournal-crypto/devjournal.markdown

 ### 11:44

+# ATA:

 The extant tests for  ATA tool mainly test filtering options.
 So to add the new chart:

-- [ ] add the code for it in the homepage template and see what it takes to populate it with the right settings.
+- [x] add the code for it in the homepage template and see what it takes to populate it with the right settings.

 ### 11:58

+# Vim:

 - [ ] No syntax error correction for my python.
 Looks like I'm lacking a linter for syntastic?

+### 12:01

+# ATA:

+- [ ] The value-chain filters for nutrition were different (more sophisticated) than for technology adoption so they need to be cahnged.